Jasonlee1995/Jasonlee1995/README.md

 <!-- introduction -->

 ### AI Researcher
-- research on speaker diarization at [ActionPower](https://actionpower.kr/)
+- research on vision, nlp, speech at [ActionPower](https://actionpower.kr/)

-### Research Interest
+### Notice
-- learning general representation like human
+- `AI Papers Review` repo was converted public to private recently
-- understanding neural network and overcoming its weakness
+  - I'll notice and pin if repo become to public again!